 In today’s Dear Chris column, the question is asked: “What do we, as human beings, deserve, really?
 If I truly ‘deserve’ something, if I’m really ‘worthy’, why don’t I already have it?

-Keywords: Abraham-Hicks, allow, allowing, contrast, Dear Chris, desert, deserving, desire, desiring, law of attraction, receiving mode, self-help, thinking, vortex, worth, worthy of, worthiness.
+KEYWORDS: Abraham-Hicks, allowing, contrast, Dear Chris, desert, deserving, desire, desiring, law of attraction, receiving mode, self-help, thinking, vortex, worthy, worthiness.

 I have been trying to get the Law of Attraction to work for me for years, but I still have problems manifesting those things that I really want.

 Abraham Hicks, for example, says that it’s just a matter of “allowing”, and that I am “worthy”, and that I already have all those things in my Vortex.
 But I still don’t have them here, in my visible world.

 So although Abraham Hicks says something like “if you can desire it, you can have it” or “if you can think it, you can have it”, my own experience is that those things that I do desire, and do think about, are still not manifested, after all these years.

 This makes me wonder: Am I doing something wrong?
 Or is it simply that only some people deserve to get what they truly want?
 Maybe it’s just that I myself don’t deserve those things, for some reason?

 So maybe I should just abandon the whole thing?
 What do you think?

 Thank you for your questions and concerns.

 I think you are explaining your situation very well.
 And I think that you are on the right track, even if you may not always think so yourself.
 So just relax, while I will try to give you my perspective.